In the

 call 'em A, B, C, and D, and we find that A is better than B, and B is better

-So the links below provide antenna comparisons of relative field performance of a
+So the links below provide antenna comparisons of relative field performance of a few popular VHF and UHF antennas.

-range at which the measurements were made?
+range(s) at which the measurements were made?
 How accurately were all losses

 of baluns, cables, etc., taken into account?
 How carefully was the

-expressed in (dBd or dBi)?
+expressed in, (dBd or dBi)?

-- All measurements of antenna pairs are made back to back, as quickly as possible, in order to
+- All measurements of antenna pairs here are made back to back, as quickly as possible, in order to

 minimize the error contribution from time variant environmental conditions.